Bachelor of Science(Physics)/Bachelor of Engineering(Telecommunications Engineering)(Honours)

-Graduates of the Bachelor of Science (Physics)/Bachelor of Engineering (Telecommunications Engineering ) (Honours) may be eligible to apply for membership of Engineers Australia via a Stage 1 Competency Assessment.
+Graduates of the Bachelor of Science (Physics)/Bachelor of Engineering (Electronic & Communication Engineering) (Hons) program are eligible for graduate and/or professional membership of Engineers Australia.

 RMIT is committed to providing transparency to the admissions process.
 In line with this commitment, we provide you with information that will help in making informed choices about your undergraduate study options.

 RMIT admits students from a range of educational pathways, including Year 12 results, previous higher education or vocational education study, work experience, and for some programs - interviews, auditions or portfolios.